markoagidej/Contact-Management-System/README.md

 5. Notes
 5. Groups

+Groups work differently than the other fields!
+Scroll tot he bottom of this and read "Grouping" for more info.
 Additionally, you have the option to add your own fields when creating or editing a contact!

 After launching the app, you will be presented with a menu which has 8 options.
 Simply type the number of the option you would like to perform and hit ENTER.